Welcome to Naivistit Iittalassa art exhibition – Finland’s foremost naive art destination

 Naive art is a unique and captivating art form characterised by its childlike simplicity, bold colours, and imaginative storytelling.
 It often depicts everyday life, nature, and personal experiences, blending whimsy with profound emotion.
 The style is marked by its authenticity, sincerity, and accessibility, making it universally appealing.

 The roots of naive art trace back to the late 19th century, when self-taught artists like Henri Rousseau gained recognition for their fresh and untrained approach to painting.
 Free from the constraints of academic traditions, naive art embraces a pure and heartfelt expression.
+Most of the artists in Iittala are also selftaught artists.

 What Makes Finnish Naive Art Unique?
 Nordic Nature and Whimsy Combined

-Explore What’s on Show at Naivistit Iittalassa
+Explore What’s on Show at the Naive Art Exhibition

 Summer Exhibitions: Open daily from mid-May to late August, our summer showcases feature works from dozens of contemporary Finnish artists.
 Each summer, over 21,000 visitors come to experience the playful world of naivism in Iittala.